Peter Singer, editor-in-chief, Solid State Technology and ElectroIQ.com

 May 9, 2011 -- ElectroIQ's chief editor Peter Singer recently toured the Center for Advanced Materials Processing (CAMP) at Clarkson University in Potsdam, NY.
 The Center is largely focused on the synthesis and processing of advanced materials.
-The following video interviews with researchers and professors cover nanotechnology in aerospace technology, cleanrooms, illumination, and energy technologies, among other topics.
+The following video interviews with researchers and professors cover particle transport, chemical-mechanical planarization (CMP), cleanroom technologies, and bright nano particles, among other topics.

 Clarkson U research on particle transport

 Goodarz Ahmadi, Dean of Engineering at Clarkson University (with the university for 30 years, Ahmadi has served as a dean for the past 5), discusses his research interests: particle transport in various environments, including particulate contamination in semiconductor manufacturing.

 Ahmadi says: "We look at how particles are transported in various environments, such as in a room or in human respiratory systems.
 Also, we look a lot of industrial applications.
 I've done work with IBM, Xerox, Kodak, Corning and other companies, looking at issues that they had with particulate transport in various applications from copier machines to contamination of chip manufacturing systems.
 We've also done work for the NSF, NASA and the DoE related to energy issues."

 S.V.
 Babu (also with the school for 30 years) discusses particle synthesis and chemical mechanical planarization (CMP) research taking place at Clarkson University.
 Babu has studied CMP for 15 years.

 Babu says: "We have leveraged the expertise of CAMP in colloidal science and thin film processing.
 A lot of our students who have graduated are now running the CMP operations at IBM, Intel and Micron."

 Igor Sokolov, Physics and Chemistry Professor at Clarkson University, shares info on ultra-bright nanoparticles that are substantially brighter than quantum dots.